Azure/azure-sdk/docs/android/implementation.md

     - `ResourceModifiedException`: Thrown for invalid resource modification with status code of 4XX, typically 412 Conflict.
     - `ResourceNotFoundException`: Thrown when a resource is not found, typically triggered by a 412 response (for PUT) or 404 (for GET/POST).

+{% include requirement/MAY id="android-errors-client-exception" %} provide a single exception type that inherits from `HttpResponseException` (or `AzureException` for non-HTTP services) to represent service-specific errors.

 ## Logging

 Client libraries must support robust logging mechanisms so that the consumer can adequately diagnose issues with the method calls and quickly determine whether the issue is in the consumer code, client library code, or service.

 {% include requirement/MUST id="android-logging-clientlogger" %} use the `ClientLogger` API provided within Azure Core as the sole logging API throughout all client libraries.
-Internally, `ClientLogger` logs to the ADB console.
+Internally, `ClientLogger` logs to the Android Logcat buffer.

 {% include requirement/MUST id="android-logging-create-new" %} create a new instance of a `ClientLogger` per instance of all relevant classes.
 For example, the code below will create a `ClientLogger` instance for the `ConfigurationAsyncClient`: